Domenicmastro/Flipper/README.md

 We also tried an XSS scanner, in case we had missed any inputs or injections.
 Both the manual test and the automated one found no points of entry, instead the text was just submitted as plaintext.
 This left some time for further study, so we continued to also investigate api attacks.
 Here Flipper has some vulnerabilities, for example while some user information is public by nature of the app (such as the user's provided name and email as a point of contact) our api uses a single endpoint to get user information, whereas we should have a public endpoint for other users and a private one for your own page.
 Note that this does not include user authentication information, as that is handled through Firebase and so is not shared in our own api endpoints.

 As we did not have any detected XSS vulnerabilities we have made no security specific changes this milestone.
-The suggested refactor above is a potential effort to be made in M5 depending on time and bug priority.

 ##

 _A complete bug list with labelled priorities can be found on [GitHub Issues](https://github.students.cs.ubc.ca/CPSC455-2025S/team29/issues)_